LTUC/amman-prep-d14/Class17/lab/README.md

 - Create new branch called class-17 then start your work by using this command **git checkout -b class17**

-- Your yo organize your file structure to be as below - it just related to src folder the rest folder should not be Edited .
+- You have to organize your file structure to be as below - it just related to src folder the rest folder should not be Edited .

 ```
-.

 ├── App.css
 ├── App.js
 ├── components